cristalnaya/fundamentals/README.md

 In our rapidly evolving tech world, understanding the basics is crucial.
 This guide will help you set up your development environment, understand version control with Git, and maintain a standard in your commits, among other topics.

 ## Setting Up Node.js with NVM
 Dive into the world of Node.js, understand its significance, and set it up efficiently using NVM.
-[Navigate here for detailed instructions.](./Node_Setup.md)
+[Navigate here for detailed instructions for macOS and Linux](./setting-node-with-nvm/macOS-and-Linux.md) and [for windows](./setting-node-with-nvm/windows.md)

 ## Git Basics and Setup
 Get to know about Git, its historical importance, and the steps to set it up on your machine.
-[Detailed guide here.](./Git_Setup.md)
+[Detailed guide here.](./git-basics/git-basics.md)

 ## SSH Keys and GitHub
 Secure your connection with repositories using SSH.
 Learn how to generate SSH keys and link them with your GitHub account.
-[Click here for steps.](./SSH_GitHub.md)
+[Click here for steps.](./ssh-github/ssh-github.md)

 ## Git Commands in Terminal
 Learn the basics of Git commands both in terminal and VSCode, and understand how to clone, commit, push, and pull.
-[Follow this guide for more.](./Git_Commands.md)
+[Follow this guide for more.](./git-commands-terminal/git-commands-terminal.md)

 ## Commit Standards
 Understand the importance of maintaining commit standards and delve into the Conventional Commits practice.
-[Detailed instructions here.](./Commit_Standards.md)
+[Detailed instructions here.](./commit-standards/commit-standards.md)

 ## Tasks and Exercises
 After navigating through the guides, test your knowledge with real-world tasks and exercises.
-[Start here!](./Tasks.md)
+[Start here!](./exercises)

 ## Resources and Further Reading
 Expand your knowledge with additional resources, articles, and tutorials that delve deeper into each topic.
-[Find resources here.](./Resources.md)
+[Find resources here.](./helpful-resources-plugins/resources.md)

 ## Feedback and Questions
 We value your feedback!
 If you have questions or need clarification on any topic, please raise an issue in this repository, and we'll address it promptly.